Bo Prefecture (Anhui and Henan)

-Bozhou or Bo Prefecture (亳州) was a zhou (prefecture) in imperial China, centering on modern Bozhou, Anhui, China.
-It existed (intermittently) from the 6th century until 1912.
+Bozhou or Bo Prefecture (亳州) was a zhou (prefecture) in Imperial China, centering on modern-day Bozhou, Anhui.
+It existed intermittently from the 6th century until 1912.

 The modern prefecture-level city Bozhou, created in 1986, retains its name.

 Geography

 The administrative region of Bo Prefecture in the Tang dynasty is in the border area of modern northern Anhui and southeastern Henan.
 It probably includes parts of modern: